igor-sb/bluprint/docs/source/configuration.rst

     url: "www.yahoo.com"
     port: 81

-is used like this in a Python script or Jupyter notebook:
+can be loaded in a Python script or Jupyter notebook using:

 .. code-block:: python